Pallandos/pulumaws/README.md

 # === network options ===
-# DEPRECIATED : this options will allow an IP to connect directly to the instances.
+# DEPRECIATED : those options will allow an IP to connect directly to the instances.
 It is not recommanded to
 # use this option because of difficulties to define the owner IP.
 Instead, use Tailscale

 PUB_KEY_PATH = lib/keys/key-hello-aws.pub